Morning After Dark: Background

-It was later reported that Nelly Furtado had recorded a new verse to feature on the song which would appear on the album but not on the video version.
+It was later reported that Nelly Furtado had recorded a new verse to feature on the song which would appear on the album and on the video version.
 The version featuring Furtado was released internationally whilst the version without was released in the US.
 Later on December 5, 2009, the international version was made available to US iTunes.

 Promotion

 Timbaland performed part of the lead single "Morning After Dark" live at one of the album's launch parties at Mandalay Bay Beach on October 17 and again During the F1 in Abu Dhabi, UAE on October 30, 2009.
 Then he appeared with Nelly Furtado and SoShy for the first fully featured live performance of the song at the American Music Awards (2009) on November 22, 2009.
 On November 23, 2009, the trio appeared on The Tonight Show with Conan O'Brien for an encore performance.
 The song was featured in a promo for two episodes of the CW's Gossip Girl titled "They Shoot Humphreys, Don't They?" and "The Last Days of Disco Stick".
 And also, most of the live shows contain samples from Michael Jackson's song "Thriller", as well as using Vincent Price's laugh at the end of the performance.